-So, if I was to give my 16 year old self a bit of life advice on what I should be reading, the below six books would be a starting point.
-A range that passes on great practical advice, gets you thinking in a way that your peers aren’t and will set you on a path to get that Boss lifestyle you are after.
+Below is a range that passes on great practical advice, gets you thinking in a way that your peers aren’t and will set you on a path to get that Boss lifestyle you are after.
+Sounds good right?

 A foundational book on what Emotional Intelligence (EQ) and the importance of EQ’s role in determining success with people.

 EQ (Emotional Intelligence) is now believed to be the strongest indicator of long term professional success, rather than IQ.
 Having high EQ allows you to effectively build strong interpersonal relationships, based on understanding and compassion.
 This is an area many young guys struggle with, myself included, so sharpen up and read the damned book.

 Take the test as honestly as possible and it will show you where your strengths and weaknesses lie, but make sure you work at them!